 The whole moment lasts about two minutes, the time it takes to walk down the block from the market to my apartment building.
 I feel the warm relief in my heart that one feels when privileged with a beautiful view: it's like sitting on the ridges of the flatirons admiring the sight of my home town beside the matronly mountains, or ogling at the stunning cliffs of Big Sur along side some of my favorite people, or having the wind knocked out of me while perched on the roof of the Royal hotel one night in Amman, floating in an ocean of twinkling lights.

 I'm sure you have your own fond memories of sights like this, of time spent with friends and loved ones and feeling like this, of things that you might say have filled your belly with deep, calm joy, min al-ekher.

 Cheers everyone!
-I had emailed my relative that I would mention her experienced roof installer in Calgarys, http://letsroof.ca inside a nice post.
-So if you were researching to get a roofing company located in the outlying Alberta locale, they actually were great.
+I had emailed my relative that I would mention her dazzling office cleaning service in Philadelphia that careses, https://allbritemaintenance.com/ inside a nice post.
+So if you were researching to get a cleaning company located in the outlying PENNSYLVANIA locale, they actually were great.

-Finally, I definitely want to note the basic idea regarding this particular text had been given via Steve over at Crystaller Sealing.
-Definitely an awesome concrete sealing services.
+Finally, I definitely want to note the basic idea regarding this particular text had been given via Scott over at Carlisle strategies.
+Definitely an awesome human resources consultants.
 We truly appreciate a useful idea!

 Posted in Home Post Date 07/20/2019